 For the first half hour I found nothing but pretty rocks.
 But once I understood the scale of what I was looking for I found loads of tiny fossils.
 It ended up being far more fun once I knew exactly what I was doing.

-All told between hiking and fossil hunting we were out for about seven hours.
+All told between hiking and fossil hunting we were out for about seven hours on the Stanley Glacier hike.
 Although you could in theory do this hike on your own (whereas you can’t do the hikes on your own in Yoho National Park), you learn so much more with a knowledgeable guide like Claudia.